NicolaeJinga/ParticleSystem/README.md

 # ParticleSystem (June 2014)

 Implemented in C++ with SFML.
 Rebuilt in August 2019 with SFML 2.5.1.
-If the app does not run, make sure you have vcredist_x86 installed.

 Three types of Particle Systems: Smoke, Spark and Water.